ShiyinTan/CI-GCL/README.md

 This is the code for "Community-Invariant Graph Contrastive Learning" (`CI-GCL`).
 CI-GCL adopt learnable data augmentation with Community-Invariant constraint on both topology and features.
-And all these parts are jointly optimized to make sure the augmentation schemes can benefit from contrastive loss, CI constraints and downstream classifiers (semi-supervised).
+And all these parts are jointly optimized to make sure the augmentation schemes can benefit from contrastive loss, CI constraints and downstream classifiers.

 ## Requirement